 Pediatric Liver Transplant Program Provides Depth of Experience and Expertise

-Transplant surgeons at The Nebraska Medical Center have many years of experience and are backed by a large pool of pediatric specialists including pediatric hepatologists, intestinal failure specialists and liver/kidney infectious disease specialists.
+Transplant surgeons at Nebraska Medicine have many years of experience and are backed by a large pool of pediatric specialists including pediatric hepatologists, intestinal failure specialists and liver/kidney infectious disease specialists.
 "We have the dedication and all the resources needed to follow these patients for the rest of their lives," says Dr. Grant.
 "It's very a patient-focused and family-friendly environment.
 These patients become part of our family."

 "Our depth of experience also allows us to take on cases that are some of the most complex and technically challenging," says Dr. Grant.